curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 * inspect physical discrepancies in research facility
 ```

-They looked at each other, then the concrete desk they were sitting at, then the concrete doorvalves, then the concrete skinwalls.
+They looked at each other, then the concrete desk they were sitting at, then the concrete doorvalves, then the concrete wallskin.

 Kat said,
 "Why is everything made of concrete?"